• Products

 Federal grants through the FAFSA are the first stop, but you can also search online for a variety of other grants: from your school(s) of choice, through your state, and from private sources.
 That being said, finding non-federal grants will likely take some digging.

-A good place to start when looking for state-funded grants is through the state contacts list via the US Department of Education.
+A good place to start when looking for state-funded grants is the “state contacts” directory on the US Department of Education’s “Contact Us” page.
 This site will direct you to contact information and the website for your state’s higher education agency, which may help you find more grants and scholarships specific to your state.

 Private grants can be a little trickier to find and will take some searching.
 Companies, both locally and nationally, and non-profits may offer grants for students.
 These will usually have further eligibility requirements and might be more specific.
 Private grants are available for a slew of reasons: minority students, women, women in STEM, high achievers, service members or students with parents in the military, first-generation students, adults, grad students, students with disabilities, certain professions/majors, combinations of need- and merit-based grants, and more.
 Start by narrowing down what you might qualify for, search online, and assess your eligibility before you spend time applying.